Brussels Town Hall

 Erected between 1401 and 1455, the Town Hall is the only remaining medieval building of the Grand-Place and is considered a masterpiece of civil Gothic architecture and more particularly of Brabantine Gothic.
 Its three classicist rear wings date from the 18th century.
 Since 1998, is also listed as a UNESCO World Heritage Site, as part of the square.

-This site is served by the premetro (underground tram) station Bourse/Beurs (on lines 3 and 4), as well as the bus stop Grand-Place/Grote Markt (on line 95).
+This site is served by the premetro (underground tram) station Bourse - Grand-Place/Beurs - Grote Markt (on lines 4 and 10), as well as the bus stop Grand-Place/Grote Markt (on lines 33, 48 and 95).

 History

 Gothic Town Hall

 The Town Hall (Hôtel de Ville, Stadhuis) of the City of Brussels was erected in stages, between 1401 and 1455, on the south side of the Grand-Place/Grote Markt, transforming the square into the seat of municipal power.
 Due to the square's tumultuous history (see details below), it is also its only remaining medieval building.